Altered Ground.

 It is like a blank sheet on which meaning may be imposed.

-Enclose and humanised, space is place.
+Enclosed and humanised, space is place.

 Yi Fu Tuan